 Coastal Carolina Research Center serves the interests of the entire Charleston metro area which includes the Tri-County region of Charleston, Berkeley and Dorchester counties.
 Over the past 5 years the area has experienced an 8.4% increase in population growth and this trend is expected to continue due to our affordable cost of living standards, nice climate, and economic development.
 Within the state of South Carolina, this area has 5 of the top 11 largest (by population) cities in the state.

 Our main office is located in Mount Pleasant, SC.
 In 2006, Mt.
 Pleasant was named by Money Magazine to its annual list of 100 “Best Places to Live”.
+In 2018, we also opened a new office located in North Charleston, SC.

 The success of our company largely depends on how we meet the needs of the Lowcountry citizens and its changing demographics and how much they value the work that we do in medical research.
 Read what some of our Patients have to say about CCRC.